saliba-lab/covid19-bal-atlas-integration/README.md

 ## Reference and Query Datasets

 Different datasets will be used for integration and mapping.
-Information about the datasets can be found here while the download and use of the datasets is performed using scripts in `bin/` such as
+Information about the datasets can be found in the [issues](https://github.com/saliba-lab/covid19-bal-atlas-integration/issues) while the download and use of the datasets is performed using scripts in `bin/` such as
 > dataset-combined.py

-### References

-Reference datases are well annotated atlases of the healthy or diseased lung.
-More information about them can be found in the [issues](https://github.com/saliba-lab/covid19-bal-atlas-integration/issues)

 ## Raw data processing